Jungar111/multi_agent_reinforcement_learning/README.md

 ## Acknowledgments

-This work was conducted as part of a master thesis at The Technical University of Denmark (DTU).
-We would like to thank Francisco Camara Pereira, Filipe Rodrigues and Carolin Samanta Schmidt, and DTU for their support and guidance.
+This work was conducted as part of a master thesis at DTU.
+We would like to thank Francisco Camara Pereira, Filipe Rodrigues, Carolin Samanta Schmidt and DTU for their support, guidance and endless fruitful discussions.